Reglan Tardive Dyskinesia: A Practical Checklist for Tennessee Residents

 Frequently Asked Questions

-Reglan (metoclopramide) is a dopamine D2-receptor blocker that can cause tardive dyskinesia (TD), a potentially irreversible movement disorder.
-The FDA has issued a boxed warning about this risk, which increases with longer treatment duration and higher cumulative doses (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=de55c133-eb08-4a35-91a2-5dc093027397).
+Reglan (metoclopramide) is a dopamine D2-receptor blocking agent that can cause tardive dyskinesia (TD), a hyperkinetic movement disorder characterized by involuntary, repetitive movements.
+The risk increases with longer treatment duration and higher cumulative doses, but cases have been reported even after single-dose administration (https://pubmed.ncbi.nlm.nih.gov/34712535/).

 Does submitting information create an attorney-client relationship?